Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-The following theorem shows that the posterior distribution $\Pi(Q_0|Y_{[\nn]}^0,\YYn^{[m]})$, defined with respect to specifications~\eqref{Eqn-HM-4}, ~\eqref{Eqn-HM-5} and~\eqref{Eqn-HM-6}, concentrates most its mass toward $Q_0^*$, as $n, m$ and $\nn \rightarrow \infty$ appropriately.
-Motivated by the conclusion of Theorem~\ref{Thm-main-1} we shall assume that the posterior distribution of $G$ concentrates at a certain rate $\epsmn$ toward the true base measure $G_0$, which is now assumed to have a finite (but unknown) number of support points.
-This concentration behavior can in turn be translated to a sharp concentration behavior for the mixing measure $Q_0$.
-A complete statement of the theorem is as follows:
+A complete statement of the theorem is the following.
+Motivated by the conclusion of Theorem~\ref{Thm-main-1} we shall assume that the posterior distribution of $G$ concentrates at a certain rate $\delmn$ toward the true base measure $G_0$, which is now assumed to have a finite (but unknown) number of support points.
+This concentration behavior can in turn be translated to a sharp concentration behavior for the mixture density $Q_0*f$.